Traveling from South Fork to Pagosa Springs along Highway 160 takes you right by the

-Head out of South Fork on Highway 160, tuning your iPod to CW McCall’s humorous song “Wolf Creek Pass,” in which an out of control truck driver attempts to navigate the steep and winding road.
+Head out of South Fork on Highway 160, tuning your iPod to CW McCall’s humorous song “Wolf Creek Pass,” in which an out-of-control truck driver attempts to navigate the steep and winding road.
 When you reach the summit, just past the Wolf Creek Ski area, you will be on top of the Continental Divide.
 For a view from the top-of-the-top, take a side tour to the Lobo Overlook (Exit the highway to the right, just before you reach the large pull off/parking area onto County Rd 402.
 Note this road is occasionally closed to all but hikers and bikers).
 A steep 5.1 miles gets you high atop Thunder Mountain and provides stunning vistas of the surrounding San Juans.
 To the south you see Treasure Mountain, an area rich in folklore and stories of buried treasure.
 One legend suggests a chest of gold was buried on the mountain by soon-to-be-captured Frenchmen running from either Spaniards or Native Utes.
 If you are feeling extra ambitious, a hike around the area might result in a huge payout!

 To the far southeast is the Summitville mining district (another great day trip, though 4x4 is required).
 To the northwest lies the Weminuche Wilderness, the largest wilderness area in Colorado.
 Notice the windswept conditions of the trees living at “timberline,” and hunt for a few alpine wildflowers!